webfactory/Raster.gs/README.md

 ## Installation
 ### Download
-You can just [downloa] (https://github.com/webfactory/Raster.gs/archive/master.zip) the files, but I recommend you to use [bower] (http://bower.io) for that!
+You can just [download] (https://github.com/webfactory/Raster.gs/archive/master.zip) the files, but I recommend you to use [bower] (http://bower.io) for that!

 ### Package manager
 Raster.gs is registered in Packagist and Bower.